PaulFrankling/recip_me/README.md

 #### Imagery

-The website logo has been created on and styled on [Flaticon](https://www.flaticon.com/) which presents the image of a cook.
+The website logo has been created on and styled on [Flaticon](https://www.flaticon.com/), which presents the welcoming image of a smiling cook.

 The strawberries image is taken from [Pixabay](https://pixabay.com/) and is used to suit the colour scheme of the website as well as present a healthy theme to the user.

 For the home page, the category images have been taken from [Pixabay](https://pixabay.com/).
 The URL for each image has been inserted into the collections of categories on MongoDB in the *category_image* field.

 The images for each recipe have been taken from [Allrecipes](https://www.allrecipes.com/).
 The URL for each image has been inserted into the collections of recipes on MongoDB in the *recipe_image* field.

 ### Wireframes: